borg286/sevtech/README.md

 ## Getting Iron

-Iron is now open, but your melter isn't going to get hot enough.
+Iron (Hematite which has a brown color; Malachite (copper) is green) is now open, but your melter isn't going to get hot enough.
 In addition to tracking it down and mining it, you’ll need lava in either a porcelain or seared tank (matching your melter)

 ### Handling lava